 In healthy veins within the scrotum, one-way valves allow blood to flow from the testicles and scrotum back to the heart.
 In a varicocele, these valves do not function properly, causing blood to pool enlarging the vein.
 The heat from the pooling blood raises the temperature of the scrotum causing a severe decrease in sperm count and sperm motility and increase in the number of deformed sperm.

 The incidence of varicoceles can be up to 30% in couples who are having difficulty in conceiving.
 Varicocele may be the most common cause of male infertility.
 Fortunately, at this time, it is also the most treatable.

 Varicocele commonly happens in the left testicle, because of a difference how veins drain the two testicles.
 In the left testicle, the spermatic vein brings bloods back to the heart in a less direct way.
 The left testicular vein enters the left kidney vein, which usually has higher pressures.
 A varicocele rarely occurs only on the right side.
 The right testicle vein is shorter and directly enters the main vein returning to the heart, i.e. the vena cava, which usually has lower pressures.

 Pain in the scrotum region is a common symptom of a varicocele.
 Varicoceles that interfere with fertility, cause pain, or cause other problems may require treatment.
-Call Precision VIR at 214-382-3200 to request an appointment.
+The good news is, varicoceles are typically very treatable.
+To learn more, speak with a varicocele specialist at Precision VIR by calling 214-382-3200 or by completing the form below.